BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/SAMM-1.5.1.md

 ## Activities
 ##### A. Giving culture commitment

 An advanced value development starts with a commitment to IT-Security.
-It comprises involvement (employees take extra effort and voice their concerns regarding Security even when it is not their direct responsibility), personal responsibility (employees understand that not only IT/ Information Security department is responsible for Security assurance; thus, they take responsibility for acting IT-Security), and  impact – my actions matter (employees understand how their actions and decisions affect the “bigger security picture”: they see the connection between their everyday work and IT-Security).
+It comprises involvement (employees take extra effort and voice their concerns regarding security even when it is not their direct responsibility), personal responsibility (employees understand that not only IT/ Information security department is responsible for security assurance; thus, they take responsibility for acting IT-Security), and  impact – my actions matter (employees understand how their actions and decisions affect the “bigger security picture”: they see the connection between their everyday work and IT-Security).

 The social awareness is organization wide.
 The white hat attitude as penetration tester can be described as finding vulnerabilities by performing attacks on systems based on a contract.